How top ISIS operative slipped through the net

 "He was checked in a car with other people, others linked to terror ...
 American soldiers put all the documents in one plastic bag.
 It was difficult for analysts to figure out what belonged to whom," he says.

-It was a view reflected in Jacob's official assessment at the end of his trip to Iraq in 2006, seen by CNN.
+It was a view reflected in Jacob's official assessment at the end of his trip to Iraq in 2006, seen by CNN: "Atar is an intelligent person.
+He's a clever person.
+He has got a lesson.
+Atar recognizes he has had contact with jihadist people."

 Jacob explains that his final assessment was of "someone who wanted to almost apologize."